 The combined market created by the partnership of nations will represent 40% of world trade.
-However the conditions that Thailand would have to meet would be onerous.
+However, the conditions that Thailand would have to meet would be onerous.

 Japanese investors encourage Thailand to join the TPP

 This week also saw a group representing Japanese investors in Thailand urge the Thai authorities to join the partnership.
 This was at a forum organised by Thailand’s Joint Standing Committee on Commerce, Industry and Banking and the Japan Chamber of Commerce and Industry (JCCI).

-The US ambassador to Thailand had specifically promoted the idea of Thailand joining the Trans Pacific partnership or TPP when it unveiled in October 2015 by the United States and 11 other participating countries from Asia and the Americas in Chile.
+The US ambassador to Thailand had specifically promoted the idea of Thailand joining the Trans-Pacific Partnership or TPP when it was unveiled in October 2015 by the United States and 11 other participating countries from Asia and the Americas in Chile.

-The US ambassador’s comments at a reception near the US embassy in Bangkok in December 2015 during which the top US diplomat deflected questions about his speech to the Foreign Correspondents Club in November 25th 2015 which caused uproar when the diplomat seemed to comment on Thailand’s Lese Majeste Law.
+The US ambassador’s comments at a reception near the US embassy in Bangkok in December 2015 during which the top US diplomat deflected questions about his speech to the Foreign Correspondents Club on November 25th 2015 which caused an uproar when the diplomat seemed to comment on Thailand’s Lese Majeste Law.

 US ambassador holds out TPP as a way forward for Thailand to bolster co-operation and growth

-Mr Davis insisted that he was not particularly interested in addressing political matters but suggested that it is his wish that Thailand can return to democracy so Thailand and the United States of America can resume full co-operation at that time.
+Mr Davis insisted that he was not particularly interested in addressing political matters but suggested that it is his wish that Thailand can return to democracy so Thailand and the United States of America can resume full cooperation at that time.

 TPP does not include China

-The Trans Pacific Partnership pact does not include China and Mr. Davis was asked by reporters what he thinks of the relationship between Thailand and China.
+The Trans Pacific Partnership pact does not include China and Mr Davis was asked by reporters what he thinks of the relationship between Thailand and China.
 ‘I don’t worry about Thailand’s relationship with Beijing.